Fresnel Models for Gravitational Wave Effects on Pulsar Timing: Results

 \section{Results}

-For this study we used the PTA in Table~\ref{tab: pta reference}, an array of 40 of the pulsars from NANOGrav's PTA in~\citet{NG_11yr_data}.
-In our simulations we timed each of these pulsars for an observation time of 10 years, with a timing cadence of 30 observations/year (unless specified otherwise).
-Each of these pulsars were timed at the exact same times, and all of the timings were evenly spaced over the observation period.
-Additionally we simulated timing uncertainty $\sigma$ uniformly in all of the timing residuals (see equation~\ref{eqn: Fisher matrix for residuals}) and distance uncertainties $\sigma_L$ for each of the pulsars (see equation~\ref{eqn:pulsar uncertainty}).
-Finally, in order to allow use to control the baseline distances to all of the pulsars in our PTA we introduced a PTA distance ``scale factor'' term.
-Therefore a scale factor of 1 indicates that all of the pulsars in the PTA have their standard distances given by the $L$ column in Table~\ref{tab: pta reference}, and at most we increased the scale factor to 7 (because that would place our farthest pulsar \#~40 at roughly the distance of the Large Magellanic Cloud).
+For this study, we used the PTA in Table~\ref{tab: pta reference}, an array of 40 of the pulsars from NANOGrav's PTA in~\citet{NG_11yr_data}.
+In our simulations we timed each of these pulsars for an observation time of 10 yr, with a timing cadence of 30 observations/year (unless specified otherwise).
+Each of these pulsars was timed at the exact same times, and all of the timings were evenly spaced over the observation period.
+Additionally, we simulated timing uncertainty $\sigma$ uniformly in all of the timing residuals (see equation~\ref{eqn: Fisher matrix for residuals}) and distance uncertainties $\sigma_L$ for each of the pulsars (see equation~\ref{eqn:pulsar uncertainty}).
+Finally, in order to allow us to control the baseline distances to all of the pulsars in our PTA, we introduced a PTA distance `scale factor' term.
+Therefore, a scale factor of 1 indicates that all of the pulsars in the PTA have their standard distances given by the $L$ column in Table~\ref{tab: pta reference}, and at most, we increased the scale factor to 7 (because that would place our farthest pulsar \#~40 at roughly the distance of the Large Magellanic Cloud).

-In a real pulsar timing experiment, there are other physical effects that create timing residuals which must also be included in a complete timing residual model~\citep{NG_11yr_data}.
-For example, underestimating the pulsar's own period derivative when modeling the time-of-arrivals of the pulsar's signal will result in a parabolic timing residual in the fitted data~\citep{handbook_pulsar_astro}.
-In our studies we wanted to focus solely on the effects of the gravitational waves, without simultaneously modeling other timing residual sources, to help ensure that the gravitational wave parameters would not be degenerate with other model parameters.
+In a real pulsar timing experiment, there are other physical effects that create timing residuals, which must also be included in a complete timing residual model~\citep{handbook_pulsar_astro, GWastro_Lee2011, NG_11yr_data}.
+For simplicity we wanted to focus solely on the effects of the gravitational waves, without simultaneously modelling other timing residual sources, to help ensure that the gravitational wave parameters would not be degenerate with other model parameters.
+The sources we consider in this work have high enough frequencies (with $\omega_0 > 10$ nHz) that we found that their overall signal-to-noise ratio was not significantly impacted by subtracting a quadratic fit to the timing residual (which would roughly approximate of the impact of fitting a more complete timing model).
+A simple analysis of this is provided in the supplementary material.
+This is in line with \citet{toa_hazboun2019}, who provide a much more in-depth analysis of the general sensitivity of pulsar timing to gravitational waves.